An Open-source Model for Simulation and Corrective Measure Assessment of the 2021 Texas Power Outage: Open-source Synthetic Grid Model and Data

-The synthetic ERCOT grid model is adapted from an existing test system \cite{breakthrough_data} and rigorously calibrated in several aspects, namely generator units capacity, and transmission line rating (see Methods).
+In this paper, the synthetic grid is calibrated carefully to capture the key open-domain statistical characteristics of the Texas Interconnection.
+The synthetic Texas grid model is adapted from an existing test system \cite{breakthrough_data} and rigorously calibrated in several aspects, namely generator units capacity, and transmission line rating (see Methods).
 The geographical load distribution comes from the existing grid model \cite{birchfield2016grid}, while their real-time magnitudes in simulation are adjusted according to the real load dataset or calculated ones depending on whether the real load data are available.
 The generator units capacities are updated to the actual available generation capacity \cite{eia_capacity} in January 2021.
 Without modifying the network topology, some transmission lines are upgraded to ensure that the model remains feasible in the period leading up to the blackouts and that no renewable generators are unreasonably curtailed due to congestion.